WindowsAzure-TrainingKit/HOL-iOSAndMobileServices/HOL.md

 	This displays the **Specify database settings** page.

-	> **Note:** As part of this tutorial, you create a new SQL Database instance and server.
+	> **Note:** As part of this hands-on lab, you create a new SQL Database instance and server.
 You can reuse this new database and administer it as you would any other SQL Database instance.
 If you already have a database in the same region as the new mobile service, you can instead chooseUse existing Databaseand then select that database.
 The use of a database in a different region is not recommended because of additional bandwidth costs and higher latencies.

 1. In **Name**, type the name of the new database, then type **Login name**, which is the administrator login name for the new SQL Database server, type and confirm the password, and click the check button to complete the process.